Elsmere, Delaware: Government

 Elsmere has a mayor-council system of government consisting of a Mayor and a six-member Town Council, with Town Council members elected by district.
-As of 2022, the Mayor is Eric Scott Thompson while the Town Council consists of Marianne Skipski (1st District), Sally Jensen (2nd District), Mary Steppi (3rd District), Charles McKewen (4th District), Joann Personti (5th District), and Dawn DiBiaso (6th District).
+As of 2026, the Mayor is Joann Personti while the Town Council consists of Jane McDaniel (1st District), Sally Jensen (2nd District), Brian Reinbold Jr (3rd District), John Holloway (4th District), Marc Henry (5th District), and Erik Ellison (6th District).

 Police services in the town is provided by the Elsmere Police Department, which consists of a Chief of Police, Administrative Assistant, Lieutenant, two Patrol Sergeants, Sr. CPL, CPL, two PFCs, and three Patrolmen.
 Fire protection in the town is provided by the Elsmere Fire Company No. 1, which was founded in 1921.